ciselab/CPS_repo_mining/README.md

 ### Docker image container
 The script `docker_scripts/run-cps-repo-mining-container.sh` is created for this task.
-For running the the mining for remote repositories, this script can be executed without any input parameter.
+For running the mining for remote repositories, this script can be executed without any input parameter.
-However, to perform the mining process for local repositories, we should pass the the directory of local repositories as the input argument:
+However, to perform the mining process for local repositories, we should pass the directory of local repositories as the input argument:

 `. docker_scripts/run-cps-repo-mining-container.sh [local_repositories]`